subsecondtdd/assembly-diagrams/README.md

-# Full-Stack Diagrams
+# Assembly Diagrams

-A Full-Stack Diagram visualises how a test suite (as well as the system under test) is assembled.
-When a test suite and the system under test defines clear contracts between components, different assemblies can be constructed:
+An Assembly is a collection of components, arranged in a particular way.
+Assembly diagrams visualise how components are assembled.

+We are interested in test components as well as application components.

+Components can be decoupled via contracts.
+This makes it possible to create a wide range of assemblies:

 | `------Full Stack------`                     | `------DOM-Domain------`              | `--------Domain--------`              | `-----HTTP-Domain------`              |
 | -------------------------------------------- | ------------------------------------- | ------------------------------------- | --------------------------------------|